cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

   particular route to consider overload situations
 - Gorouter MUST update its local hash table following the registration or deregistration of an endpoint, ensuring minimal rehashing
-- Gorouter SHOULD NOT not incur any performance hit when 0 apps use hash routing.
+- Gorouter SHOULD NOT incur any performance hit when 0 apps use hash routing.

 For a detailed understanding of the workflows on Gorouter's side, please refer to the [activity diagrams](#diagrams).